matthew-brett/pydagogue/git_object_types.rst

     git cat-file -t {{ a-flag-paper-obj }}

-The contents of the blob is the contents of the paper as of this commit:
+The contents of the blob are the contents of the paper as of this commit:

 .. prizerun::